-The prefault reactive current (I{prefault}) for a future fault ride through event, shall be determined when the voltage has returned above the minimum levels specified in ECC.6.1.4, the shaded areas defined by Figures ECC.16.3.16(b) or ECC.16.3.16(c).
+The prefault reactive current (Iprefault) for a future fault ride through event, shall be determined when the voltage has returned above the minimum levels specified in ECC.6.1.4,

+IRMAX The maximum current which shall, as a minimum, be above the shaded areas defined by Figures ECC.16.3.16(b) or ECC.16.3.16(c).
 There is no requirement for the maximum supplied current to exceed 1.0pu.